-Las Vegas, being the popular travel and entertainment destination that it is, is no stranger to regular celebrity diners and high-profile guests.
+Las Vegas, being the popular travel and entertainment destination, is no stranger to regular celebrity diners and high-profile guests.

-Should you like to be away from the regular gambling and upbeat nightlife, there are also sweet spots that are tucked within and near the city.
+Should you like to be away from the regular gambling and upbeat nightlife, there are also sweet spots tucked within and near the city.

 Best Places to eat in Las Vegas for Breakfast/ Lunch

 Recommended by Kay from The Awkward Traveller

 Located right in The Venetian, YardBird Southern Table is the perfect place to start the day with a hearty breakfast!